 Named by the Swiss developmental psychologist Jean Piaget, the concrete operational period (ages 7-11) is the stage during which children begin applying logic and reasoning to concrete events and therefore disengaging in creative play.
 In other words, if we are not encouraged otherwise, this is when we tend to start replacing who we are with who we should be.

 I grew up reasonably “normal.”
-All of my unconventionalities hid behind pretty blonde hair and pom-poms.
 I went to college and earned my degree.
 I backpacked through Europe and served in some incredibly challenging, character building roles.
 I built a career that I was proud of.
 I created experiences that I would not have felt safe creating while fully immersed in my other world.
 Somehow, I still heard the voice calling that was wise beyond its years.
 It was screaming to be heard, even in my silence.

 At 32 I lost my boyfriend who had been killed in a car accident.
 His death affected me in a way I hadn’t expected.
 When I buried him, he called to me, “You know where to find me.”
 The gentle tap on the shoulder that I had been feeling for most of my life suddenly became undeniable.
 That’s when I decided to wake myself up.
 I began to listen again, and as I made that decision, I began my journey home – back to everything I knew.

 Understanding that spirituality and religion are not one in the same, I spent years delving into both- studying different cultures, rites of passage, traditions, and more.
 I spent roughly a year apprenticing under a Native American medicine woman and even longer becoming a Reiki Master.
 I learned how to move energy through my hands, my voice, and my intention.
 I learned how to manage my sensitivities and use my gifts in service of others.